-So far 2020 has been a standout year for all the wrong reasons, including its devastating natural disasters.
+This year has been a standout year for all the wrong reasons, including its devastating natural disasters.
 Wildfires have ravaged the western U.S., and tropical cyclones have popped up left and right, with several causing significant damage to coastal areas.
-The latest storm, Hurricane Delta, is headed for the Gulf Coast.

 Though they are called natural disasters, the toll they take comes in part from human actions.
 The buildup of communities in vulnerable areas, such as along the coasts and fire-prone areas of the West, means more people are in harm’s way.
 Climate change, fueled by greenhouse gas emissions from energy use and industrial processes, has also upped the ante.
 Hotter weather dries out the grasses and forest debris that can ignite, fueling bigger and longer-lasting wildfires.
 And rising seas and heavier downpours mean higher flood risks during storms.

 These factors have helped push some of this year’s disasters to surpass—and in some cases, shatter—previous records.
 This is a running list of all the ones that have been set this year.

 The 2020 Atlantic hurricane season was a doozy.
 Here are some of the records it achieved: